-If one was to read my previous posts on this blog, one might think that I am obsessed with outdoor cooking and aluminum foil.
+If one was to read some of my previous posts on this blog, including my magnum opus on camp cooking, one might think that I am obsessed with outdoor cooking and aluminum foil.
 One might be right.
 I do love to camp, and I do hate to wash dishes (especially while cooking), so cooking on grills and using aluminum foil is a regular part of my routine both at home and in camp.

 On a recent camping trip to Idyllywild (soon to be written about at Greene Adventures, our family blog), I did dinner for seven, which consisted of tri-tip (recipe previously written up here), grilled corn-on-the-cob, beans, and garlic bread, none of which required a single dish other than the tongs and utensils I used to handle the food.
 And none of which were complicated at all, but they made a supremely tasty outdoor feast without a lot of work.

 The most complicated (and only because it had the most steps) was the corn on the cob.
 There are a dozen ways to do corn, and I won’t tell you any one of them is wrong, but what has worked well for me and my fellow campers is this: